College and University Policies

 We welcome students' thoughts on ways to clarify or enhance these procedures.
-If you are a Columbia College student, please e-mail us at email@example.com.
+If you are a Columbia College student, please e-mail email@example.com.

-The Columbia faculty hold themselves to the highest professional standards, but from time to time there may be concern that their professional conduct is not consistent with the standards that the faculty have established for themselves.
-Those rights, duties, and obligations are delineated in the University Statutes and in the Faculty Handbook and can be found on-line at: http://www.columbia.edu/cu/vpaa/fhb/main.html.
+The Columbia faculty hold themselves to the highest professional standards, but from time to time, there may be concern that their professional conduct is not consistent with the standards that the faculty have established for themselves.
+Those rights, duties, and obligations are delineated in the University Statutes and in the Faculty Handbook, found on-line at http://www.columbia.edu/cu/vpaa/fhb/main.html.

 Consistent with those duties and obligations, conduct that is grievable under these procedures include:

 - Failure to show appropriate respect in an instructional setting for the rights of others to hold opinions differing from their own;

 - Misuse of faculty authority to promote a political or social cause within an instructional setting;

 - Conduct in the classroom or another instructional setting that adversely affects the learning environment.